-If a student is absent from school it would be helpful if the school was informed by telephone on the first morning of the absence.
+If a student is absent from school parents must inform the school either by telephone or via the app on the first morning of the absence and on each subsequent day of absence.
 On her return your daughter should show her tutor the completed absence slip in her planner, even if you have left a message.
-If you do not inform the school of your daughter’s absence you will automatically be contacted by “Truancy Call” which identifies any student who has not registered that day.
+If you do not inform the school of your daughter’s absence you will be sent an automated text message which identifies any student who has not registered that day.

-We expect all students to arrive to school on time.
+We expect all students to arrive to school on time before 8.25am.
 Students arriving late must sign in at Student Services.
 Students who are late will be given a detention a 20 minute detention.

 Out of School Appointments

-Students who go to the optician, clinic, dentist, hospital, etc. must have an appropriate appointment card or letter to give to their form tutor during morning registration.
-They will be given a form which sets out details of the visits.
-At the time of leaving school the student must report to the School Office.
-The student should have the form with them when they are out of school.
-On returning to school the student must report to the School Office.
+Students who go to the GP, dentist or hospital must have an appropriate appointment card or letter to give to their form tutor during morning registration.
+They will be given a form which sets out details of the appointment.
+At the time of leaving school the student must report to Student Services to sign out.
+The student should keep the form with them when they are out of school.
+On returning to school the student must sign in at Student Services.
 Please make every effort not to make appointments during school time.